rjsears/pizero_generator_control/docs/manual/generator.md

 - Set up **scheduled runs** for predictable maintenance windows: see [Schedule](schedule.md).
 - Watch GenSlave health and network state: see [GenSlave](genslave.md).
 - Browse the full run log with filters: see [Run History](history.md).
+- Add the optional EPO and HOA hardware switches: see [Hardware Switches](hardware-switches.md).